Oct 9, 2009 at 7:00PM

 812 7th St. NW

-Help us close out the 10th Annual DC APA Film Festival immediately after the Closing Night Film presentation of Children of Invention upstairs from the theatre of the Goethe-Institut in the 2nd floor gallery.
+Help us close out the 10th Annual DC APA Film Festival immediately after the Closing Night Film presentation of Children of Invention upstairs from the theatre of the Goethe-Institut in the 2nd garage door broken boca raton gallery.

 Enjoy music and view the latest art exhibit as y0u sip complimentary beer and wine and nibble light fare courtesy of PING by Charlie Chiang’s.
 Director Tze Chun and Producer Mynette Louie will be available to discuss their film.